bhtandev/flow-compose/README.md

 [![License][license-image]][license-url]
 [![Downloads][downloads-image]][downloads-url]

-Flow control for **any asynchronous functions** utilising a onion-like compose `middleware` returning a fully valid middleware comprised of all those which are passed.
+Flow control for **any asynchronous function** utilising a onion-like compose `middleware` returning a fully valid middleware comprised of all those which are passed.

 The flow acts in a stack-like manner, allowing consumer to perform actions downstream then after actions on the response upstream.